The Art of Jay Johnstone, Part Two

 Our consideration and conversation with Jay Johnstone will continue with our last and third part…

 *Jay Johnstone is not the first Tolkien artist to work in this zone of the linguistic and the pictographic.
 For example, the artist Tom Loback, was one of the first to draw and ink elaborate Tolkien-themed manuscripts in Tengwar and Cirth.
-Interestingly, some of his artworks have a Hindu / Sanskrit influence.
+Interestingly, some of his artworks have a Hindu / Sanskrit, or Devanagari influence in its script stylings and visual flare.

 **Connections to Sanskrit have been made more explicitly in recent Tolkien scholarship.
-Mark T. Hooker’s Tolkien and Sanskrit: The Silmarillion in the Cradle of Proto-Indo-European, takes a fascinating look at the role of this ancient language in Tolkien’s academic and fictional storytelling development.
+Mark T. Hooker’s Tolkien and Sanskrit: The Silmarillion in the Cradle of Proto-Indo-European, takes a fascinating look at the role of this ancient language in Tolkien’s academic and linguistic development.
+It’s highly speculative but still a very fun read.